 William "Bill" Funke

-Submitted on behalf of the Fort Collins Lion's Club, a proud partner of the Teresa Funke Author Visit and Book Donation Program.
+Submitted on behalf of the Fort Collins Lion's Club, a proud partner of the Teresa Funke Author Visits for Schools Program.

 William “Bill” Funke was born and raised in Atchison, Kansas, and served in the Army’s 12th Armored Division during World War II.
 He was a runner for the colonel, taking messages to and from the field headquarters and the various outposts.
 Bill suspects the Germans never shot at him so they could see where he was going.

 In January of 1945, his battalion was fighting the Germans in northeastern France.
 As the battle grew progressively worse, the colonel’s requests to retreat were refused.
 Shortly afterward, their position was overrun.
 Of the approximately 320 men who had moved forward to attack, only 35, including Bill, survived.